 If you can leave it and you are worried about the temptation to dip into the money you may be better off opening a savings account, or paying into a fixed-rate bond which will pay a higher rate of interest.

-Once you’ve decided you want an interest-bearing current account, the best place to start is at the bank where you currently have an account.
-If it has an account with a decent yield, great.
-You don’t have to move.
+If you decide you want to save using your current account, the best place to start is at the bank where you have your current account.

 First things first: shop for a current account online to see what other banks have to offer.